Hamraaz: Plot

-The case is assigned to Inspector Ashok, and the next day, when Kumar "returns" to Bombay, Ashok observes that Kumar knows which room the body is in, without being told.
+The case is assigned to Inspector Ashok, and the next day, when Kumar "returns" to Mumbai, Ashok observes that Kumar knows which room the body is in, without being told.
 More clues surface, all pointing at Kumar as the killer.
 Kumar decides to run away from the growing suspicion but his friend, lawyer Jagmohan, discourages him from doing so.
 Kumar searches Meena's room and finds a key with a hotel room number.
 Kumar visits the room as a last attempt to clear things and meets Captain Rajesh there.
 Rajesh tells Kumar that he is Meena's first husband, who managed to survive the war and that their daughter Sarika has seen the murderer as she was playing with her mother when it happened and their activity was being recorded by a video camera.
 Together, they trace Sarika to Ooty.

 Unknown to them, Inspector Ashok is on their trail.
 He gets them both arrested with the help of the Ooty Police.
 Rajesh and Kumar explain the case, and locate Sarika, who is at the house of a man named Tejpal.
 Shabnam and Jagmohan arrive with the videotape as proof of the murder and it is revealed that Tejpal is the killer.
 Tejpal pulls a gun and threatens to kill Sarika should any of them try to stop him.
 Captain Rajesh manages to save Sarika but is shot.
 Ashok shoots Tejpal.